Quick Hits

 - Contact the Board with your questions or concerns, and receive a prompt, accurate and courteous response.

-The Board maintains the following mailing lists and a newsletter to provide ongoing information:
+The Board maintains an Email List to provide ongoing information.

 Rights as a Licensee